On behalf of The Law Office of Gustavo E. Frances, P.A.

 Incorporating summers and holidays into your court-ordered custody plan from the beginning may relieve that stress, but perhaps your co-parent is not honoring the custody plan.
 On the other hand, maybe you have a wonderful opportunity to take the children somewhere, and your ex-spouse refuses to compromise on the schedule.

 Whatever your issue with custody this summer, family advocates recommend dealing with it early so that you can reach an agreement before summer passes completely.
 If you and your ex-spouse can’t come to that agreement on your own, you have alternatives.
-A Florida divorce lawyer can help you examine the options that will allow your family to reach a summer vacation plan that will be as stress-free as possible.
+A child custody lawyer can help you examine the options that will allow your family to reach a summer vacation plan that will be as stress-free as possible.